arduino/help-center-content/content/Arduino Cloud/General Cloud/Availability-of-Arduino-Cloud-in-different-countries.md

 Specifically, these restrictions apply:

 * You will be unable to purchase an Arduino Cloud plan.
-* Because some ancillary services used by Arduino Cloud may block access to these countries, using Arduino Cloud may not be possible even with the Free plan.
+* Due to potential restrictions from ancillary services used by Arduino Cloud, accessing Arduino Cloud may not be possible even with the Free plan.

 If you are in a different country or region and have issues accessing Arduino Cloud or purchasing an Arduino Cloud plan, please [contact us](https://www.arduino.cc/en/contact-us/).